-The Adviser gathers price indications from dealers, if available, as part of its valuation process as an input to estimate the fair value of each CLO equity investment.
-Dealer price indications are not firm bids and may not be representative of the actual value where trades can be consummated.
-In addition, the Adviser utilizes the output of a third-party financial model to estimate the fair value of CLO equity investments.
+The Adviser utilizes the output of a third-party financial model to estimate the fair value of CLO equity investments.
 The model contains detailed information on the characteristics of each CLO, including recent information about assets and liabilities from data sources such as trustee reports, and is used to project future cash flows to the CLO note tranches, as well as management fees.

-The following table summarizes the quantitative inputs and assumptions used for investments categorized as Level III of the fair value hierarchy as of December 31, 2020.
+The following table summarizes the quantitative inputs and assumptions used for investments categorized as Level III of the fair value hierarchy as of December 31, 2021.
 In addition to the techniques and inputs noted in the table below, the Adviser may use other valuation techniques and methodologies when determining the Company's fair value measurements as provided for in the valuation policy approved by the Board.
-The table below is not intended to be all-inclusive, but rather provides information on the significant Level III inputs as they relate to the Company's fair value measurements as of December 31, 2020.
+The table below is not intended to be all-inclusive, but rather provides information on the significant Level III inputs as they relate to the Company's fair value measurements as of December 31, 2021.
 Unobservable inputs and assumptions are periodically reviewed and updated as necessary to reflect current market conditions.